 2. Intellectual merit of proposed project (Project Summary)

-We aim to generate predictive regulatory networks responsible for the integration of nutrient signals that control biomass.
 In now classic experiments on the interactions of primary macronutrient signals - N (nitrate), P (phosphate) and K (potassium) - Murashige and Skoog showed that specific combinations of N with P and K could lead to an increase in biomass under low N (Murashige and Skoog, 1962).
 We aim to identify the regulatory networks underlying this “NPK interaction effect” on biomass, by combining genomic, phenomic, and network inference approaches.
+Specifically we seek to elucidate the genes and regulatory networks responsible for the integration of nutrient signals that control biomass.
+We seek to discover: 1.
+The conditions that optimize biomass.
+2. The morphological traits in the roots that are markers for high biomass.
+3. The genes that are markers for high biomass.
+4. The genetic circuits that control those genes.
+5. Genes whose over-expression or repression can increase biomass.
 Our experimental and analytical strategy is the result of a highly successful collaboration between biologists and computer scientists, and involves an iterative cycle of experimentation and computation, as follows:

 Aim 1.
 Generation of an NPK nutrient-to-phenotype matrix.
 We will determine the effects of a matrix of NPK combinations on plant growth using morphometric analysis of seedlings (shoot and root) and biomass (of older plants).
 We will correlate these datasets to: i) identify early morphometric markers of biomass, and ii) to select three NPK:phenotype states for comparative analysis: 1) High-N:High biomass, 2) Low-N:Low biomass, and 3) LowN:High biomass.